 Although obesity does not cause hip dysplasia, it can significantly increase the symptoms.
 If your dog is predisposed to hip dysplasia or has been diagnosed, be sure to keep his weight under control in order to minimize symptoms.

-When you bring your dog to the vet for signs of hip pain or hip dysplasia, your vet will begin by thoroughly examining your dog.
+When you bring your dog to the vet for lameness or hip pain, your vet will begin by thoroughly examining your dog.
 This will include manipulation of the joints and observation of your dog's gait.
 Next, your vet will likely recommend radiographs (x-rays) of your dog's hips, back legs, and possibly spine.
 Proper positioning is extremely important in order to obtain an accurate diagnosis.
 This may be difficult for many dogs, especially those in pain.
 Many dogs need to be sedated for properly positioned radiographs.

 Both the examination and radiographs are essential in order to properly diagnose canine hip dysplasia.
 Be aware that other orthopedic issues may be discovered as the primary cause for your dog's signs.
 Hip dysplasia may be discovered incidentally, but there may be another issue requiring treatment, such as cruciate ligament injury or patellar luxation.
 This is why the examination is so important.

-If your dog is diagnosed with hip dyspalsia, there are options for treatment.
+If your dog is diagnosed with hip dysplasia, there are options for treatment.
 Recommendations will be based on the severity of the disease plus your dog's age, size, and overall health.
-In some cases, medical treatment is the next step.
-Or, your vet may refer you to a veterinary surgeon for further evaluation.
+In some cases, hip dysplasia can be conservatively managed with medical treatment.
+Surgery is often necessary in moderate to severe cases.
+Your vet may refer you to a veterinary surgeon for further evaluation and treatment.

 When hip dysplasia is mild to moderate, medical treatment and physical therapy can be very helpful.
 In most cases, mature dogs with secondary arthritis are more likely to respond to medical treatment than the younger ones without arthritis.